sunlightwang/Super-Enhancers/index.md

 # Unique charactheristics of super-enhancers (SEs)

 ### Introduction
 This repertoire contains a set of super-enhancers along with typical enhancers and stretch enhancers on selected cell-lines / tissues.
-In addition, a serias of statiscal comparison analysis was carried out between super-enhaners and typical enhancers as well as strech enhancers.
-These analsysis demostrates that super-enhancers are a unique sub-class of all the enhancers, with distinct characteristics from typical enhancers and, more importnatly, strech enhancers.
+In addition, a series of statistical comparisons were carried out between super-enhancers and typical/stretch enhancers.
+These analyses demonstrate that super-enhancers are a unique sub-class of enhancers, with distinct characteristics from typical enhancers and, more importantly, stretch enhancers.

 ### Comparison to typical enhancers

-### Comparison to strecth enhancers
+### Comparison to stretch enhancers

 ### Support or Contact